Connect with us

 “Legislators think, women are healthy, they’re going to have a baby, and they can come off Medicaid,” Richardson said.
 “They don’t think that other illnesses and disease processes can exist in pregnant women.”

 Mississippi doctors like Richardson see thousands of patients every year who have no health insurance, and thus limited access to affordable health care, until they become pregnant and qualify for Medicaid.
-If the patient has a chronic like diabetes or hypertension, getting treatment during pregnancy is critical – but not necessarily sufficient to prevent problems like preterm delivery, low birth weight, birth defects, and even stillbirth.
+If the patient has a chronic condition like diabetes or hypertension, getting treatment during pregnancy is critical – but not necessarily sufficient to prevent problems like preterm delivery, low birth weight, birth defects, and even stillbirth.

 Access to routine care prior to conception increases the chance a person can have a healthy pregnancy and delivery.
 But in Mississippi, where one in six women of reproductive age is uninsured, preconception health care is far from universal.
 Under current Medicaid eligibility policy, adult women can get coverage only when they are pregnant or have kids at home and very low household income.